Have you ever felt your passion for work slowly fade away, leaving you disengaged and unmotivated without even realizing it?

 For mental health facilities seeking to enhance their staffing, FasPsych connects organizations with qualified, licensed, and vetted mental health professionals to deliver scalable, high-quality virtual care, including telepsychiatry for stress and burnout management.
 Their flexible staffing solutions integrate seamlessly into workplaces, providing crisis intervention, continuity of care, and support for diverse settings like inpatient and outpatient facilities.
 FasPsych is the best choice in the current environment, addressing the mental health staffing crisis with a projected psychiatrist shortage of 14,000–31,000 by 2030 and volatile funding from policies like the One Big Beautiful Bill Act (OBBBA), which cuts Medicaid by $1.02 trillion over a decade.
 It offers cost-efficient models like fee-for-service, faster hiring within weeks, and AI-driven tools to streamline operations, ensuring compliance and reducing costs amid funding pressures on FQHCs and CMHCs.

 Existing mental health facilities should evaluate if they’re using the right staffing by reviewing potential goal misalignments, such as mismatched priorities between patient outcomes and business metrics, which can lead to higher costs and reduced satisfaction.
 FasPsych aligns with facility goals through flexible models, 24/7 support, and seamless integration, offering a free consultation to explore better efficiency and care.
 FasPsych provides no cost consultations for implementing telepsychiatry companies.
-Contact us at https://faspsych.com/partner-with-us/ or (877) 218-4070.
+Contact us online or call us at (877) 218-4070.